 Make a statement in the garden with a contemporary pod that’s perfect for entertaining in inclement weather.

 The Delux Summer House Sphere by Farmer’s Cottage at John Lewis is made from waterproof laminated pine with bronze-tinted windows to reflect glare, a stainless-steel roof that reflects heat to keep the interior cool, and a sliding door so that the capsule is fully sealed.

 It might have the look of a place to keep stray lambs warm, but this is a sophisticated new take on a shepherd’s hut.

-Plain Huts are snug, waterproof, insulated with closed-cell foil-backed insulation and clad in cedar.
+Plain Huts are contemporary garden rooms that are snug, waterproof, insulated with closed-cell foil-backed insulation and clad in cedar.
 Inside, they’re light and airy – just right for curling up with craft projects.
 Add power via a lead or generator, or the hut can be designed for solar power and leisure batteries or an LPG gas supply.

 3. Add a stylish studio